By using this site, you agree to the Privacy Policy and Terms of Use.

 Thus, they are unlikely to be cost-effective at current prices for either treatment-experienced or treatment-naive with SJIA.

-According to a database for Canada drug expenditure for the fiscal year 2018/2019, Ilaris is among the most expensive Canadian drugs that cost above 140000 Canadian dollars per patient per year.
+According to a database for Canada drug expenditure for the fiscal year 2018/2019, Ilaris is among the most expensive Canadian drugs cost above 140000 Canadian dollars per patient per year.

 At the same time, the current annual price of this Canadian drug is $208,000 to $416,000 per patient per year.